wildfish/git-hooks/README.md

 ```
 hook_type: The type of hook to install the script as eg pre-commit
-hook_url: The url of a sript to install
+hook_url: The url of a script to install
 ```

 Alternatively you can define which hooks to install in a configuration file, for example, if you include the following